Your Flower: Uta no Hanataba o

-Your Flower: Uta no Hanataba wo (Your Flower ～歌の花束を～) is the upcoming 12th studio album by Japanese singer-songwriter Hiroko Moriguchi, set for release on December 3, 2025, through King Records (under the Sonic Blade label) as part of her 40th anniversary celebration.
+Your Flower: Uta no Hanataba o (Your Flower ～歌の花束を～) is the 12th studio album by Japanese singer-songwriter Hiroko Moriguchi, released on December 3, 2025, through King Records as part of her 40th anniversary celebration.
 The album features the single "Eternal Days: Anata ga ite Yokatta", which is the sequel to her 1991 song "Eternal Wind (Hohoemi wa Hikaru Kaze no Naka)".
+Also included is "Ubugoe", the ending theme for the 2022 anime film Mobile Suit Gundam: Cucuruz Doan's Island.

 Background

 To celebrate her 40th anniversary, Moriguchi reunited with several musicians who collaborated with her throughout her career, including former Princess Princess lead vocalist Kaori Kishitani, TM Network member Naoto Kine, and Kohmi Hirose, as well as songwriters Masao Urino, Yui Nishiwaki, Aki Hata, and Neil Sedaka.

 The album is available in two editions: CD only and two-CD+Blu-ray combo, with the second disc featuring a remastered compilation of her greatest hits.
+The Blu-ray contains the music video for "Eternal Days: Anata ga ite Yokatta" and three live performances from Moriguchi's 2022 "Starry People" concert.
 In addition, King Records' "King e-Shop" website offers a special autographed box set, featuring a music box that plays "Eternal Wind (Hohoemi wa Hikaru Kaze no Naka)".

+Chart performance

+Your Flower: Uta no Hanataba o peaked at No. 14 on Oricon's weekly albums chart.